truenas/middleware/docs/userguide/freenas_alert.rst

 :file:`/var/tmp/alert`.
 A javascript retrieves the current alert status every 5 minutes and will change the solid green alert icon to flashing red if a new alert is detected.
 Some of the conditions that trigger an alert include:

-* a ZFS volume's capacity goes over 80%
+* a volume's capacity goes over 80%

+* new OpenZFS feature flags are available for the pool; this alert can be unchecked if you choose not to upgrade the pool at this time

 * non-optimal multipath states